jamie0walton/pymscada/docs/module_list.md

 The _history_ module creates binary event driven historical log files in a python binary array format.
-This data is directly copied to the RQS tag when requested by the web client in order to minimize the amount of handling required to deliver history.
+This data is directly copied to the RTA tag when requested by the web client in order to minimize the amount of handling required to deliver history.

 ## Console